hortonworks/cloudbreak/authorization-common/README.md

 #### InternalOnly

 Makes API endpoints internal only on class level or on method level.
-No additional authorization will happen, but the API must be interrnally callable (see below the details).
+No additional authorization will happen, but the API must be internally callable (see details above).

-##### How to make an API internally callable

-Lower layers often use the account id, but the internal crn doesn't contain that.
-There are three possible annotations to help the framework in figuring out the account id, and you must use one of them on one of the API method's argument.

-You should use one of the following annotations to make an API internally callable:

-- `@TenantAwareParam` - on resource crn parameter,
-- `@AccountId` - on an account id,
-- `@InitiatorUserCrn` - on an initiator user crn parameter, and the service operations will be done in the name of the given user.

 #### CustomPermissionCheck